Websockets

 Overview

-instance.
+Binds a custom event to the On Text Sent delegate of a WebSocket Proxy instance.
 This event is triggered whenever a string-based message is successfully sent over the WebSocket connection.

 Use this to confirm message delivery or track/log text data that was sent.
 The event provides the full text payload sent to the server.